The dock is within walking distance of town.

 10 kilometers north of Bodø lies the popular recreation area Geitvågen.
 The area is inhabited by a large number of White-tailed Eagles.

 Kjerringøy trading post is a 19th century trade center typical for Northern-Norway.
 It's a museum, and you can get guided tours.
 Kjerringøy is a peninsula with beautiful scenery and many tourist activities. buses from Bodø

 The Norwegian currency is the Norwegian crown (Norske krone), abbreviated kr.
 A 1/100th krone is called øre.
 1.00 EUR = about 9 NOK.
 Norway is one of the most expensive countries in the world!

 ATMs in Norway are called Minibank.

 Nearly all stores accept major credit cards such as Mastercard and Visa (Bring your passport/driver's license, as you are required to identify yourself when using a credit card).

 Norwegian is the official language of Norway.
 The language is very close and mutually intelligible with the two other Scandinavian languages, English is widely spoken.

 Most Norwegian households are connected to the internet in some way (often broadband), making Cybercafés hard to find outside major cities, due to a relatively small market.
 Most public libraries have free public access to the internet.
-WiFi is in many spots (not free).
+WiFi is in many spots.

 Opening hours in Norway are better than they used to be, but many smaller stores still close early on Saturday (1 PM or 3 PM is typical) and nearly everything is closed on Sundays.
 You'll often see opening hours written as "9-21 (9-18)" on doors, meaning 9 AM to 9 PM weekdays, 9 AM to 6 PM Saturday.